Akshita-Patidar/ecommerce-store-master/README.md

 # ecommerce-store
-An full-stack eCommerce store web application in nodejs
+A full-stack eCommerce store web application in nodejs.